 No matter what, it’s best to keep the calories low when giving your cat a snack.
-Make sure that the treat is sugar free, doesn’t contain emulsifiers, or dairy to make sure that your kitty doesn’t get an upset stomach or have diarrhea.
+Make sure that the treat is sugar-free and doesn’t contain emulsifiers or dairy to make sure that your kitty doesn’t get an upset stomach or have diarrhea.

-You’re probably wondering about the cats who really love milk, the ones who rub up against your leg whenever you pull the milk carton out of the refrigerator.
-As we have mentioned before, it’s not likely going to hurt your kitty to have a little milk.
+You’re probably wondering about the cats who really love milk.
+You know, the ones who rub up against your leg whenever you pull the milk carton out of the refrigerator.
+As we have mentioned before, it’s not likely going to hurt your kitty to have a little milk from time to time.

 However, if you want to give your cat a less intolerant version, they do make cat milk, which is lactose-free.
 This will ensure no upset tummies and a happy cat.